aragon/developer-portal/docs/osx/03-reference-guide/03-reference-guide/framework/dao/DAOFactory.md

 ### internal function \_createDAO

-Deploys a new DAO `ERC1967` proxy, and initialize it with this contract as the intial owner.
+Deploys a new DAO `ERC1967` proxy, and initialize it with this contract as the initial owner.

 ```solidity
 function _createDAO(struct DAOFactory.DAOSettings _daoSettings) internal returns (contract DAO dao)